meplato/store2-abap-client/README.md

 In the RFC destination...
 - set the Target Host to [store.meplato.com](store.meplato.com).
 You might enter proxy settings if required:
 ![RFC Technical Settings](https://github.com/meplato/store2-abap-client/blob/master/files/RFC_Technical_Settings.jpg)
 - set the User to your API token and activate SSL.
-A password is currently not required but please set a dummy one (e.g. a single letter) such that the PW Status changed to "saved" (otherwise the user won't be transmitted).
-You might set the SSL Certificate to another SSL ID than "SSL Client (Standard)" if required (cf. [Importing the SSL certificate](https://github.com/meplato/store2-abap-client#Importing-the-SSL-certificate)):
+A password is currently not required but please set a dummy one (e.g. a single letter) such that the PW Status changes to "saved" (otherwise the user won't be transmitted).
+You might set the SSL Certificate to another SSL ID than "SSL Client (Standard)" if required (cf. [Importing the SSL certificate](https://github.com/meplato/store2-abap-client#importing-the-ssl-certificate)):
 ![RFC Logon Security](https://github.com/meplato/store2-abap-client/blob/master/files/RFC_Logon_Security.jpg)
 - You may enter additional settings according to your wishes.
 However, please double-check with your Meplato contact if they are supported (especially if you wish to use compression).